Simple Vegan Hot Chocolate—Dairy and Sugar Free

 There are many variations to this recipe and you really can’t go wrong.

-We’ve used a variety of non-dairy milks from almond (my favourite being vanilla almond), hemp, rice, and coconut.
-The carob powder is quite sweet on its own so you don’t need much stevia or sweetener, which is always a plus.
+We've used a variety of non-dairy milks from almond (my favorite being vanilla almond), hemp, rice, and coconut.
+You can use the recipe as written or you can use carob powder instead of cocoa.

 Top this with coconut whipped cream (or this “faux coconut whipped cream“), real whipped cream (if you are able to eat it), cashew cream or sans cream (which is how I usually enjoy it).
 The possibilities are endless.